em-gazelle/record-management-and-collectors-club/README.md

 `rails s` to start the server

 Application is authenticated with Devise.
-Create your own account, or use sample account: user name:
+Create your own account, or use **sample account**:

+    user name: "sample@gmail.com"
-password:
+    password: "123456"